ABHINAV0307/TXON_3/README.md

-#03- Create a to-do list App
+#03- Create a to-do list App.

 In this project, you will be using Basic Html,
 CSS, and JavaScript.